-Tom wrote his name at the top of his paper.
+Tom wrote his name on his paper.

 THE OUTBACK

 Ororo had no way of knowing what they were saying on the Internet.
 To be honest, she'd never even owned a phone (and in any case, there would be no signal, out here).
 Her idea of keeping up with events was watering her plants.